-4.1.74 Surveys in 2019, carried out in June and September, found that by September the majority of the surveyed ditches no longer held water, and water voles were absent from the ditches in Zones A and C. It is not known at this stage whether this trend will persist or whether water voles will re-establish from offsite population reservoirs if the ditches refill with water in 2020.
+4.1.74_4.1.71 Surveys in 2019, carried out in June and September, found that by September the majority of the surveyed ditches no longer held water, and water voles were absent from the ditches in Zones A and C. Surveys in September found that the majority of the Zone A ditches were dry but some recent water vole signs were still present in the Zone A central ditch.
+It is not known at this stage whether this trend will persist or whether water voles will re-establish from offsite population reservoirs if the ditches refill with water in 2021e.
 For the purposes of this assessment a precautionary approach has been adopted, and status and effects on Water Voles have been assessed based on the 2018 survey results.
 However, if water voles remain absent from the development area at the time of construction, no impacts would occur and no mitigation would be necessary.

-- 4.1.75 Construction of the Thurrock Flexible Generation Plant in Zone A would result in the loss of approximately 569 m of ditch habitat which is known to support water voles.
+- 4.1.754.1.72 Construction of the Thurrock Flexible Generation Plant in Zone A would result in the loss of approximately 569 m of ditch habitat which is known to support water voles.
 Approximately 1.6 km of ditch on the boundaries of Zone A would be retained.
 Losses in Zone A therefore comprise approximately 26% of the total Zone A ditch resource.
-In addition, the construction of the site access road in Zone C will cross two ditches and would result in the loss of c 19 m of ditch. - The impact is predicted to be of district spatial extent, long term (permanent) duration, 4.1.76 continuous and irreversible.
+In addition, the construction of the site access road in Zone C will cross two ditches and would result in the loss of c 19 m of ditch. - 4.1.764.1.73 The impact is predicted to be of district spatial extent, long term (permanent) duration, continuous and irreversible.
 It is predicted that the impact will affect the receptor directly.
 The magnitude is therefore considered to be major.

-- 4.1.77 Water voles are considered to be of county value.
-Water voles are known to be declining on a national level due to habitat loss and predation from mink. - The receptor is therefore considered to be of high vulnerability, medium recoverability 4.1.78 and county value.
+- 4.1.774.1.74 Water voles are considered to be of county value.
+Water voles are known to be declining on a national level due to habitat loss and predation from mink. - 4.1.784.1.75 The receptor is therefore considered to be of high vulnerability, medium recoverability and county value.
 The sensitivity of the receptor is therefore, considered to be medium.

-Overall, it is predicted that the major impact on the medium sensitivity receptor would 4.1.79 result in a moderate adverse effect, which is significant in EIA terms.
+4.1.794.1.76 Overall, it is predicted that the major impact on the medium sensitivity receptor would result in a moderate adverse effect, which is significant in EIA terms.

-- 4.1.80 In order to mitigate for the loss of water vole habitat, proposed mitigation comprises improvement of retained boundary ditches, via vegetation clearance and silt removal to provide deeper water and better bankside conditions, and creation of new ditches to provide an overall net gain of ditch habitat. - 4.1.81 Water Voles will be trapped and translocated from ditches to be lost in Zone A into approximately 317 m of new ditches created to the south of Zone A. - The length of proposed ditch in Zones F1-F2 is approximately 976 m, which when 4.1.82 combined with the new Zone A mitigation ditches provides a net gain of approximately 707 m.
+- 4.1.804.1.77 In order to mitigate for the loss of water vole habitat, proposed mitigation comprises improvement of retained boundary ditches, via vegetation clearance and silt removal to provide deeper water and better bankside conditions, and creation of new ditches to provide an overall net gain of ditch habitat. - 4.1.814.1.78 Water Voles will be trapped and translocated from ditches to be lost in Zone A into approximately 317 m of new ditches created to the south of Zone A. - 4.1.824.1.79 The length of proposed ditch in Zones F1-F2 is approximately 976 m, which when combined with the new Zone A mitigation ditches provides a net gain of approximately 707 m.
 In addition the attenuation basin and drainage ditches to be created within Zone A will potentially be available for colonisation by Water Voles.
 The basin is designed to retain water in the centre of the basin for as long as is practicable but because this feature depends on surface water run-off (and hence rainfall) for its water source, it is not possible to guarantee permanent water retention.
 Therefore, there will be a net gain of water vole habitat.
 Refer to the OEMP, application document A8.7, for outline habitat creation proposals and Figure 4.1.